hacktivcyber/HeavyMTL/README.md

 - sumecmd.mkape
 - WxTCmd.mkape

 You will need to have some Python experience as it uses a fair amount python libraries.
 It is running under Python 3.12.
+If you are missing psycopg2, use psycopg2-binary (pip install psycopg2-binary).

 ## The command line args for CSV and postgres
 ### CSV